Introduction to Java Packages

 1. Built-in Packages

-- beans – contains classes related to bean development, components based on java beans architecture.
+- beans – Contains classes related to bean development and components based on Java beans architecture.

 2. User-Defined Packages

-- A user always has the privilege to enclose his created classes into some package; the user can define the name and directory structure of that package in his custom way only.
+- A user always has the privilege to enclose his created classes into some package; the user can only define that package’s name and directory structure in his custom way.

 Example